2014 Alabama elections: State Treasurer

 Incumbent Republican State Treasurer Young Boozer, who had served in the office since January 17, 2011, was running for re-election to a second term.

 Boozer was unopposed in the Republican primary.
 Democrat Joe Cottle, a lobbyist for the Alabama Education Association, had been running, but withdrew from the race.

 Commissioner of Agriculture and Industries

 Incumbent Republican Commissioner of Agriculture and Industries John McMillan, who had served in the office since January 17, 2011, was running for re-election to a second term.

 McMillan was unopposed in the Republican primary.
 The only Democrat running was Doug "New Blue" Smith.

 Public Service Commission

 Both of the Associate Commissioners on the Alabama Public Service Commission are up for election.
-Republican Jeremy Oden, who was appointed to the Commission by Governor Bentley in December 2012, was running for election to a first full term.
+Republican Jeremy Oden, who was appointed to the commission by Governor Bentley in December 2012, was running for election to a first full term.
 Republican Terry L. Dunn, who was first elected in 2010, was running for re-election to a second term.

+Place 1

 Oden was challenged in the Republican primary by Kathy Peterson, the wife of Dale Peterson and a candidate for Public Service Commission in 2012.
 No Democrat filed to run.